Bedrock-OSS/bedrock-wiki/docs/items/spawning-items.md

 <Label color="yellow">Intermediate</Label>

-It is often desired to be able to spawn items in their dropped form in a number of scenarios.
+It is often desired to spawn items in their dropped form in several scenarios.
 Here we will examine how to accomplish this through entity deaths, interactions, and an all-purpose method.

 ## Entity Deaths